American Museum of Natural History: Climate Change

 Teaching Tips

-- Educators can use this animation to provide an overview of recent global weather events.
+- Educators can use these resources to provide an overview of recent global weather events and the current state of earth's climate.

-- Climate terms, events, and comparisons to weather are not differentiated on this visual, therefore the instructor can develop lessons that use this animation to help students learn climate concepts.
+- Climate terms, events, and comparisons to weather are not differentiated on some visuals but the instructor can develop lessons that use these tools to help students learn climate concepts.

-- Students can research news articles or related videos or images about specific storm events, adding another dimension to the use of this visualization.
+- Students can research news articles or related videos or images about specific storm events, adding another dimension to the visualizations.

 About the Content